 - 1/4 cup dark corn syrup

 - 1 Tablespoon brown sugar

 - Take ham out of the refrigerator and allow to rest at least 30 minutes before cooking.
 Preheat oven to 325.

-- Prepare the glaze by heating honey, butter, dark corn syrup, and brown sugar in medium saucepan on medium low heat.
+- Prepare the glaze by heating honey, butter, dark corn syrup, and brown sugar in a medium saucepan on medium-low heat.

 - Once the ham is cooked, remove the foil tent and caramelize the top by turning the oven to broil and letting the ham get dark for about 3-5 minutes.